 In Watson v.
-Jones, the United States Supreme Court developed a framework for the judicial review of ecclesiastical disputes that has persisted essentially unchanged until today, more than a century later.
-The Court began its landmark opinion by acknowledging that "religious organizations come before us in the same attitude as other voluntary associations for benevolent or charitable purposes, and their rights of property, or of contract, are equally under the protection of the ...
+Jones, 80 U.S. 679, 722 (1871). the United States Supreme Court developed a framework for the judicial review of ecclesiastical disputes that has persisted essentially unchanged until today, more than a century later.
+The Court began its landmark opinion by acknowledging that "religious organizations come before us in the same attitude as other voluntary associations for benevolent or charitable purposes, and their rights of property, or of contract, are equally under the protection of the law, and the actions of their members subject to its restraints."
+Though recognizing in principle the authority ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."